Things to bear in mind before coming to any conclusions about the Olivet Discourse (Matthew ch. 24; Mark ch. 13; and Luke ch. 21).

 In-between the two pieces of bread Luke is speaking about the first century, where the word BEFORE in Luke 21:12 indicates that the persecution Jesus' disciples were going to endure (verses 12-19) would take place even BEFORE Jerusalem was destroyed (verses 12-24).
 (This WAS their experience, and Nero's persecution erupted and ended even before AD 70).

-(2) Matthew does not use the word BEFORE in verse 15, but the word THEREFORE, and the conjunctive words used throughout the text of Matthew 24:9-31 do not warrant or support separating verses 15-22 from the rest of the text.
+(2) Matthew does not use the word BEFORE in verse 15, but the word THEREFORE, and the conjunctive words used throughout the text of Matthew 24:9-31 do not warrant or support separating verses 15-22 from the rest of the text, for example:

 In verses 10 and 13 of Mark 13, Mark ties the persecution which the disciples were warned they will endure, to the gospel first being published among all nations, and to the promise that the one who endures to the end will be saved.
 Matthew's account does the same thing.
 Then Mark speaks about the abomination of desolation (singular) standing where it ought not.
 Again, it follows Matthew's account (or Matthew follows Mark's account, according to some scholars).